TJ-rpg/dune/directory/Locations/Wallach_IX.md

 Wallach IX’s culture is one of obedience and community.
 The Chapterhouse is ruled by the Mother Superior who reinforces the Bene Gesserit beliefs and the mission of the creation of the Kwisatz Haderach.
-Over 90% of the popula- tion are Bene Gesserit either in training or graduated.
+Over 90% of the population are Bene Gesserit either in training or graduated.
 Anyone else is either a worker, a guest, or a prisoner.

 ### ENVIRONMENT
 Wallach IX is a forest ecosystem with cities carved out over the planet.
-Each city is a near-identical copy of each other down to parks, street names, and number- ing.
+Each city is a near-identical copy of each other down to parks, street names, and numbering.
 Visiting one city feels like being in any other city, granting a level of familiarity and a disconcerting feeling of having been someplace before but uncertain.